-Learn how to make the best fruitcake cookies with this easy recipe for slice-and-bake icebox holiday cookies.
-These cookies are flavourful and festive, spiced with cardamom and allspice, and made with raisins, candied peel, walnuts, ginger, and cherries
+Learn how to make the best fruitcake cookies with this easy recipe for slice-and-bake holiday cookies.
+These icebox cookies are flavourful and festive, spiced with cardamom and allspice, and made with raisins, candied peel, walnuts, ginger, and cherries

 If you want to make fruitcake cookies, you will need the following ingredients:

-- butter, preferably unsalted butter because you will add salt to the dough, but if you have salted, it will work.
+- butter, preferably unsalted butter.
+If you have salted butter, it will work.
 Just adjust the salt in the recipe accordingly, otherwise your cookies may be too salty

-- large eggs, don't use smaller eggs because your cookie dough may be too dry and your cookies won't spread enough, but don't use extra large eggs because they could cause the cookie dough to puff too much as it bakes, leading to a more cake-y cookie
+- eggs—use large eggs.
+Smaller eggs may lead to a dryer cookie dough and your cookies won't spread enough.
+Extra large eggs could cause the cookie dough to puff too much as it bakes, leading to a more cake-y cookie

 - salt is really important to balance out the sweet flavour of the candied fruit and dried fruit.
 Don't skip it.
 I like to use Diamond Crystal fine kosher salt, but table salt will work, though the cookies will be saltier and you may want to halve the salt in that case.